Blue Jays’ Max Scherzer gets second World Series Game 7 start after Dodgers force winner-take-all - WTOP News

 Los Angeles had been expected to start Tyler Glasnow before he closed out a 3-1 victory in Game 6.
-The 6-foot-8 right-hander is likely still available, but manager Dave Roberts could also start Shohei Ohtani for 2-4 innings on short rest.
+The 6-foot-8 right-hander is likely still available, but manager Dave Roberts could also start Shohei Ohtani for two-to-four innings on three days’ rest — which the two-way star has not done since coming to Major League Baseball in 2018.

-“We’re not certain, but it’s a possibility,” Roberts said.
-“They’re all possibilities.”
+“They are all possibilities,” Roberts said.
+“This is Game 7, so there’s a lot of things that people haven’t done.”

-Toronto gave the three-time Cy Young Award winner a $15.5 million, one-year contract.
-Scherzer picked his destination hoping to win a third World Series ring, after titles with Washington in 2019 and Texas in 2023.
+Toronto gave Scherzer, 41, a $15.5 million, one-year contract.
+The three-time Cy Young Award winner picked his destination hoping to win a third World Series ring, after titles with Washington in 2019 and Texas in 2023.
 The 18-year big league veteran has eagerly shared his experience with the Blue Jays.

 “He’s not afraid to question baserunning, question defense, question offense.
 He still thinks he’s our best baserunner on the team from his days with the Nationals,” Blue Jays manager John Schneider said Friday.
 “He’s not afraid to push the envelope.
 He’s not afraid to be curious.
 He’s not afraid to share things that he’s been through that maybe I haven’t been through.”